yjs/yjs/examples/IwcJson.md

 ## IWC + JSON Example
-Here, I will give a short overview on how to use the IwcJsanYatta Framework in Role-SDK widgets.
+Here, I will give a short overview on how to use the IwcJson Framework in Role-SDK widgets.
 First you have to include the following libraries in your widget file:
 ```
 <script src="http://open-app.googlecode.com/files/openapp.js"></script>